Now You Can Have Robust Data Logging for Free – Part 1

 The software will be broken down into several elements.
-Understanding each element and how it relates to the program is important.
+Understanding each element and how it relates to the program is essential.

 Shift Bits- These are the shifts that employees will work.

 Next, we have to determine if the machine is running or not.
-If it is running then count the number of seconds for the shift.
+If it is running, count the number of seconds for the shift.

-The input X0 is a signal off of a proximity sensor for a length counter.
+The input X0 is a signal from a proximity sensor for a length counter.
 Every pulse of the input will represent 0.303 meters of product.